schell/dagga/README.md

 # dagga 🌿
-A crate for scheduling and directed acyclic graphs.
+A crate for scheduling directed acyclic graphs.

 ## Features